 How can I search for someone?

 For conservation and security reasons, these records are not directly accessible to the public, but our staff are willing to search these records on request.
-An application should be made in writing, to the museum and archives department, containing as much relevant information about the individual concerned as possible.
+An application should be made in writing or via email, to the museum and archives department, containing as much relevant information about the individual concerned as possible.
 In particular it is useful to include:

 - date of birth